emagi/eq2emu/docs/lua_functions/HasGroup.md

 ### Function: HasGroup(spawn)

 **Description:**

-Return's if the spawn is in a group.
+Return's true if the Spawn is in a group (If Player) otherwise checks if NPC/Object/Widget is in a Spawn Group.

 **Parameters:**
 - `spawn` (Spawn) - Spawn object representing `spawn`.

-**Returns:** True if the spawn is in a group, otherwise false.
+**Returns:** True if criteria is met for Player in a group or NPC/Object/Widget/Sign is in a Spawn Group.

 **Example:**